.

 Keyboard

-A specifically designed video-editing keyboard can make a world of difference.
-Short-cut keys can speed up your workflow and their special design can improve your comfort levels when you’re recording.
+A specifically designed video-editing keyboard can help you edit your work more quickly and easily.
+Its shortcut keys can speed up your workflow, and its special design can improve your comfort levels when you’re recording.

 Graphics card

 A graphics card is the key to a seamless editing workflow.
-Your choice of graphics card can impact your export, playback, and editing speed, as well as the quality of your previews.
+Your choice of graphics card can impact your export, playback, editing speed, and preview quality.
+For HD video editing, a mid-range pick will do.
+If you’re editing in 4K, go for the best you can find.

 Headphones or Speakers